ealush/vest/packages/eslint-plugin-vest/README.md

 ### exclude-before-test

-This rule prevents you from calling the `vest.only()` and `vest.skip()` hooks after your test runs, improving performance and preventing unexpected behavior in async tests.
+This rule prevents you from calling the `only()` and `skip()` hooks after your test runs, improving performance and preventing unexpected behavior in async tests.

 - Bad code example 🚨